sprintersb/atest/README.md

     avr-gcc hello.c -O -mmcu=atmega128 -o hello.elf /someplace/avrtest/exit-atmega128.o

 The `exit-*.o` object implements stdout as a stream writing through to the host computer's stdout, similar for stderr.
+Similarly, stdin reads from the host stdin.
 Running the program

     avrtest hello.elf